Therapy is where you don’t have to hold it all together. Or pretend you’re fine when you’re not.

 I understand how important it is to find a therapist you really connect with.
 Here’s what I strive to bring to our work together:

-This is your therapy process—there’s no pressure to “get it right.”
+• This is your therapy process—there’s no pressure to “get it right.”
 I care deeply about your progress and will always support what’s best for you, whether that means staying consistent, taking a break, or redefining what therapy looks like in your life.
-There’s no pressure to “achieve” in therapy or to fit into a mold—it’s about creating a space that truly works for you.
+There’s no pressure to “achieve” in therapy or to fit into a mold.
+This is your space.
+We’ll shape it in a way that actually works for you.

 Have Questions?